When talking about comfort food, pasta dishes are way up there on the list of food that is not only easy to prepare, but everyone enjoys and craves

 Can I use Ricotta Salata with this recipe?

-Why penne pasta are the best?
+Why penne pasta is the best?

 If you enjoy this Penne Pasta, Peas, and Bacon dish, look at some of my other recipes!